Licenses, Permits & Stamps

-A lottery is conducted to allocate turkey, beaver, otter and black bear hunting or trapping permits; application is required for these lottery permits.
-There will be no lottery for deer permits this year.
-See Special Areas, for specific deer permit requirements on those properties.
+A lottery is conducted to allocate spring turkey, beaver and otter hunting or trapping permits.
+There is no lottery for deer, bear or fall turkey permits.
 To receive certain permits you must first apply for the lottery.
 The application period is listed below with each permit type.
 Apply at license agents or via the Internet.
-Be sure to have your Conservation ID (CID) number on hand.
+Be sure to have your Conservation ID number (CID#) on hand.
 A non-refundable $2 application fee is charged for each lottery application.

 Hunters or trappers will have three choices in each lottery.
 If you will accept a permit only for one particular zone (and/or period), complete only a first choice selection.
 There is no obligation to select a second or third choice; these are optional.
 When an applicant’s first choice cannot be filled, the computer will check for the second choice listed.
 If this selection is also sold out, the computer will check for your third choice.
 Each lottery is completely random and awards only ONE permit — not three.
 Your chance of winning a permit in the lottery depends on the number of applicants and the number of permits allocated (permit quota.)

 Application via the Internet—Before You Start

 - Know your Conservation ID number (CID#) or Social Security Number and date of birth (DOB).

 - Know your desired permit zone and, if applicable, time period or season.
 Note: After a period of inactivity, the Internet transaction will time out, requiring you to start over from the beginning.

 - Have your payment ready.
 Internet transactions may be paid either by electronic check (e-check) or major credit card.
 For e-check transactions, have your bank routing number and your check book ready before you begin.